 Other types of coverage excluded

-Auto Rental CDW does not provide liability insurance.
+This Auto Rental CDW does not provide liability insurance.
 That means it doesn't cover damage to other vehicles, property, or injuries to people.
 Therefore, it's essential to understand whether your existing insurance covers these when operating a rental car.
-If not, you should consider purchasing coverage for these through the rental company or through a separate third-party provider.
+If not, you should consider purchasing coverage through the rental company or a separate third-party provider.

-Additionally, you will not be covered if you violate any of the terms of your rental agreement, if the rental period exceeds 31 consecutive days, or if you take the car off-roading.
-You can find all the exclusions within the Auto Rental CDW section of the Sapphire Preferred Benefits Guide .
+Additionally, you will not be covered if you violate any of the terms of your rental agreement if the rental period exceeds 31 consecutive days or if you take the car off-roading.
+You can find all the exclusions within the Auto Rental CDW section of the benefits guide.

 To get Sapphire Preferred Auto Rental CDW coverage, you must:

 - Initiate and complete the entire rental transaction using your Sapphire Preferred.
-Note: If you use points from a rental car loyalty program to pay for your rental and pay the remaining portion of any taxes/fees with your Sapphire Preferred card you would be covered.
+Note: You will be covered if you use Ultimate Rewards points to pay for your rental — as long as you pay any remaining portion of any taxes/fees with your Sapphire Preferred card.

 - Decline the rental company’s collision damage waiver or similar provision when picking up the car.
-The company may refer to the collision damage waiver as CDW or LDW in their contract or when speaking with you.
-If you accept the rental company's CDW, your Sapphire Preferred Auto Rental CDW will not apply.
+Agencies refer to the collision damage waiver as CDW or LDW in the contract or when speaking with you.
+Accepting the rental company's CDW will cancel out your Sapphire Preferred Auto Rental CDW.

-Who is Covered by the Sapphire Preferred Auto Insurance?
+Who Is Covered by the Chase Sapphire Preferred Rental Car Insurance?

 Additionally, if you have authorized users on your Sapphire Preferred, they are covered also — so long as they have a card with their name on it.